 Can you use superglue on teeth?

-‘Superglue' is the commercial name for cyanoacrylate adhesives meant for a range of household and medical purposes.
-This type of adhesive is not meant for internal use, so it shouldn't be used as a dental glue.
-Some people may even have an asthmatic or a skin reaction as soon as they come in contact with superglue.
+‘Superglue' is the commercial name for cyanoacrylate adhesives meant for household and medical purposes.
+This type of adhesive is not meant for internal use, so don't use super glue as dental glue.
+Some people may even have an asthmatic or skin reaction as soon as they come in contact with this adhesive.

-Second, superglue can form instant bonds with your skin.
-You could easily end up with your restoration glued to your own finger or your finger to your tooth, lips, tongue, or cheeks while trying to fix your broken tooth!
+Furthermore, superglue can form instant bonds with your skin.
+You could easily end up with your restoration glued to your own finger, or your finger to your tooth, lips, tongue, or cheeks while trying to fix your broken tooth!

-If you need to fix a broken tooth or crown in an emergency, you can buy a temporary filling kit which is designed for this purpose.
-However, you should still visit a dentist as soon as possible to have the problem treated correctly.
+If you need to fix a broken tooth or crown in an emergency, you can buy a temporary filling kit that is designed for this purpose.
+But, you should still visit a dentist as soon as possible to have the problem treated correctly.

 Dental glue is an amazing creation designed to hold your damaged tooth together, apply restorations, and prolong the life of your tooth.
 It can provide both short-term and long-term benefits, but must only be used under the supervision of your dentist.

 After any procedure involving dental adhesive to repair your teeth, take extra care regarding your oral health and visit your dentist once or twice a year at least, depending on the recommendation of your dentist, to make sure that everything continues to be in order.

 Only special dental adhesives should be applied to your teeth.
 Teeth are biological structures that don't respond well to non-biocompatible chemicals and products.
 For instance, if you attempt to use superglue, it could end up permanently damaging your tooth, eventually requiring a total tooth extraction.

 How can you care for a dental crown placed with temporary dental glue?